redFrik/supercolliderStandaloneBBBheadless/BUILDING_NOTES.md

   * `rm -rf share`
   * `scp -r debian@beaglebone:supercolliderStandaloneBBBheadless/share .`
   * and possibly the yaml file as well if something changed
+* make sure there is a binary release for previous version
 * git commit and sync